sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 ### Concepts

-Before diving deeper into the real setup of the architecture, let's quickly review the architecture this tutorial intends to go for.
+Before diving deeper into the real setup of the architecture, quickly review the architecture this tutorial intends to go for.

 Figure 1 presents the final setup.
 First, there still is your existing "Hello World" or "Business Partner" Java-based microservice that you have created in the previous tutorials.
 However, instead of letting the customer access this application directly, you will use the so-called Application Router (App Router) that serves two purposes.